Exeter City Club Profile

 an equal footing we have found to date was in the Western Counties Floodlight League in the mid-Sixties.
 And even there, although the regulations stated clubs should put out full strength sides one suspects the League teams involved rarely if ever did.

-The main Grandstand at St James Park - now the oldest part of the ground
+The Stagecoach Family Stand at St James Park - now the oldest part of the ground

 Photo © 2009 Ciderspace